 Disinfecting coops can be a monumental but necessary task.

-Again, you will have to remove all bedding and dirt before thoroughly washing the floor, walls, and nest boxes.
+Again, you will have to remove all bedding and dirt before thoroughly washing the floor, walls, and the chicken nesting boxes.

 Here’s are some tips on deep cleaning a chicken coop…

 You can use pet-friendly disinfectant products or apply natural remedies, such as vinegar.